cortexproject/cortex/docs/api/_index.md

 ### Ruler rules

 ```
-GET /ruler/rules
+GET /ruler/rule_groups
 ```

-List all tenant rules that are currently loaded.
+List all tenant rules.
+This endpoint is not part of ruler-API and is always available regardless of whether ruler-API is enabled or not.
+It should not be exposed to end users.
 This endpoint returns a YAML dictionary with all the rule groups for each tenant and `200` status code on success.

 ### List rules